ArielAioES/ProjetoAgenda/README.md

 <p align="center"><span style="font-size:200px;">Event Calendar System</span></p>

 This is an event calendar system developed with Laravel 10 for the backend and React with Vite for the frontend.
-The system allows users to view a calendar of events, add events to their schedule, and explore events by category.
+The system allows users to view a calendar of events, add events to their schedule.

 ## Key Features
 - Viewing a calendar of upcoming events.